cbk914/BlackSuricata/README.md

 # BlackSuricata
-Black Hat version of Suricata IDS/IPS/NSM (only some thoughts about it, that is NOT a real life project).
-Support and extra scripts
+Black Hat version of Suricata IDS/IPS/NSM (only some thoughts about it, this is NOT a real life project). \n Support and extra scripts